 Insurance claim check cashing can be a grey area, especially since there are not always instructions explicitly stating how the check can be used.
 While there are multiple ways that a claim check can be handled, it will generally be made out to the individuals primarily responsible for seeing the repairs through.
 This could be you, the repair shop, your lender or multiple parties, depending on your situation and your auto insurer.
 If you have questions about your claim check and how to handle it, talking with your insurance adjuster or claims representative could be a good first step.

 The check is made out to two parties

-The check isn’t always written to you and the mechanic.
-In some situations, such as a total loss, the check is written out to you and your lender, known as the lienholder, and you’re expected to pay off your loan with the check provided.
+If the car insurance claim payment came from your insurance company, you might receive a check written out to you and the approved body shop.
+Auto insurers tend to issue two-party checks to reduce the chances the funds are used for something other than the intended repair.
+However, the check is not always written to you and the mechanic.
+In some situations, such as a total loss, the check might be written out to you and your lender, known as the lienholder, and you will be expected to pay off your auto loan with the funds.

-In either case, the secret to knowing what to do with a two-party check is whether the names include “and” or “or”.
-If “or” is present, you can cash the check alone.
-If the names are joined with “and” you’re expected to complete the repairs at the named body shop by signing the check over to them.
+In either case, you can determine what to do with a two-party check by checking whether the names include “and” or “or.”
+If “or” is present, you should be able to cash the check alone.
+If the names are joined with “and,” you may be expected to complete the repairs at the named body shop by signing the check over to them.

 The check is made out to a lienholder

-But what if the check was for a repair?
-Now things get time consuming.
-You’ll need to get the lienholder (or leaseholder, if it’s a lease) to sign the check, which could take weeks if it’s all handled by mail.
-The process follows these steps:
+But what if the check was for a repair rather than a loan payoff?
+Here is where things can get time-consuming.
+You will need to get the lienholder (or leaseholder, if it is a lease) to sign the check, which could take weeks if handled by mail.
+The process typically follows these steps: